Westside High School Truth, Honesty, Integrity Established 2000 A.D.

 At Westside, a retake is an assessment that matches the rigor and objectives of an original exam.
 Retakes often increase a student’s grade, but they may not.
 The primary purpose is a second opportunity to demonstrate mastery of course material.

-Student Retake Eligibility Only major grades are eligible for a retake.
+Student Retake Eligibility Only major grade exams are eligible for a retake.

-- At the teacher’s discretion, student is required to complete a remediation task prior to retesting.
-Potential tasks may include:
+- To qualify for the retake, any student is required to complete a remediation task prior to retesting.
+Tasks include two of the following:

 - Complete prerequisite homework